Crew and passengers Roll Call - in alphabetical order (62 and counting)

 Tracy Hunt - President Rapsalin's Secretary in Jackpot Ad Astral EP6

-Rene and Jim Burnham - Spiderwoman and Appledrop Captain in Jackpot Ad Astral EP6, Jenny Randall and Gordon Levitt in EP26
+Rene Burnham and the late, great Jim Burnham - Spiderwoman and Appledrop Captain in Jackpot Ad Astral EP6, Jenny Randall and Gordon Levitt in EP26

 Keith Dettmar's pastimes include wading through mud at music festivals, attaching planks to his feet to slide down mountains and punishing his liver; preferably combining the latter with one of the others.
 (Keith is also one of our script advisors) - Doorman in EP 7, Barman in EP24, Waiter in EP31